-The Vagelos Integrated Program in Energy Research (VIPER) at the University of Pennsylvania is designed to prepare highly talented students to advance sustainable energy science and technology through interdisciplinary approaches and immersive experiences in cutting-edge research, positioning them to become the next generation of energy leaders and innovators.
+The Vagelos Integrated Program in Energy Research (VIPER) at the University of Pennsylvania trains the next generation of sustainable energy leaders through interdisciplinary approaches and immersive experiences in cutting-edge research.

-We recognize that the world's energy solutions will come from interdisciplinary collaborations.
-By pursuing dual degrees in science and engineering, VIPER students acquire a dual perspective in understanding fundamental science as well as engineering applications.
-Graduates of the VIPER program obtain a Bachelor of Arts (BA) from the School of Arts and Sciences as well as a Bachelor of Science in Engineering (BSE) from the School of Engineering and Applied Science.
+Interdisciplinary collaboration is essential for creating global energy solutions.
+Through the pursuit of dual degrees in science and engineering, VIPER students cultivate a comprehensive understanding of foundational science and its practical engineering applications.
+Graduates of this program are awarded a Bachelor of Arts (BA) from the School of Arts and Sciences and a Bachelor of Science in Engineering (BSE) from the School of Engineering and Applied Science.

 Students can combine science and engineering majors that fit their interests to create an academic journey that is tailored towards their interests.
 For a list of approved VIPER majors, please see here.
 Students are well-supported as they balance a rigorous academic courseload.
 VIPER's Managing Director provides students with close, individualized academic advising throughout their four years at Penn.
 Students also receive academic advising from advisors in their school and majors as well as mentorship and guidance from VIPER's Faculty Co-Directors and their faculty research mentors.